Skidamek/AutoModpack/autotester/README.md

 ## What It Tests

-The default `sync` scenario performs this flow:
+The default `all` scenario performs one release-confidence flow:

-1. Start a server container.
+1. Start a server and client container and trust the certificate.
-2. Start a client container.
-3. Connect to the server.
-4. Accept the server certificate fingerprint.
-5. Download and verify synced files.
-6. Restart the client.
-7. Rejoin and verify the player reaches the game.
+2. Review advanced groups, including categories, dependencies, conflicts, defaults, and platform filtering.
+3. Bootstrap the complete pack, verify generation metadata, and open the latest patch notes and connected history.
+4. Cache a second installed record and switch A to B to A through the pack manager's review/accept flow.
+5. Publish a real second server generation, review its changed/removed files and patch notes, and verify final contents.

+`sync` and the other focused scenarios remain available for faster diagnosis.

 The `download-only` scenario stops after the first sync and file verification.
 Use it for faster debugging when restart/rejoin behavior is not relevant.